prisms-center/prisms_jobs/doc/source/overview.rst

 Additionally, when scheduling periodic jobs is not allowed other ways, the ``taskmaster`` script can fully automate this process. ``taskmaster`` executes ``pstat --continue`` and then resubmits itself to execute again periodically.
+As not all compute resources allow this behavior, remember check the policy prior to using ``taskmaster`` on a new compute resource.

 A script marked 'auto' should check itself for completion and when reached execute ``pstat --complete $JOBID --force`` in bash, or ``prisms_jobs.complete_job()``